|Birthdate||September 27, 1982|

 Once you are registered, you will receive periodical newsletter emails, and/or text alerts.

 This will include information about Special Promotions, Contest, TV and Pay-Per-View Events, Appearance and Product updates.

 Thank you for your support!

 **Your email service may not allow our newsletters to come through to you through their spam filtering systems.

-A 28-year old banger with thunder in his fists, Lucas Martin Matthysse has a reputation for exciting fights and even more exciting finishes, and he plans on adding another victim to his resume when he takes on former world champion DeMarcus Corley in Mendoza, Argentina on January 21st.
+A 30-year-old banger with thunder in his fists, former interim WBC Junior Welterweight Champion Lucas Martin Matthysse has a reputation for exciting fights and even more exciting finishes, and more of the same is expected every time he steps between the ropes to take on the best 140-pounders in the world.

 The brother of former world title challenger Walter Matthysse, Lucas followed his brother into the professional boxing ranks in June of 2004, when he made his debut with a second round TKO of Leandro Almagro.
 Thus began a local reign of terror that saw Matthysse tear through the Argentinean boxing scene with frightening power and efficiency.

 In his first three years in the fight game, Matthysse compiled a stellar 18-0 record with 17 knockouts.
 The only fighter Matthysse didn’t knock out, Bernardino Gonzalez, was disqualified in the third round.
 Eight first round knockouts were part of this amazing streak, and none of Lucas’ opponents made it past the third round.